Azuhmier/hmofa/tagCatalog.md

 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/u/Mousguy

 =============/ Chick and Jaz /=============
->Chickenman's wild ride
+"Chickenman's wild ride"
 [;tiger hybrid; ;hybrid; ;feline;][;contains comfy; ;sex; ;love/romance; ;drama; ;long story; ;bed sharing; ;cuddling;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/v6Y5yeN9
 #A story about a man who falls in love with a seemingly mentally challenged tiger that slowly shows off how seemingly everyone around them is broken in one way or another, but still shows they're mostly good people on some level.
 A fair bit of gentle symbolism.

->Chickoween
+"Chickoween"
 [;tiger hybrid; ;feline;][]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/tiLCYDG7
 #Chickenman from "Chickenmans wild ride" got to a Halloween party and due to space magic is able to meet several different characters from other stories and visit some very different places

->Chickmas
+"Chickmas"
 [;tiger hybrid; ;feline;][;Christmas;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/y7FVLeiQ
 #The Chickenman and His friends Fly to meet Jasmine and her parents, Grant and Olga. festivities and gift giving all around on a wonderful Christmas day

 =============/ other /=============
->Ray of Hope
+"Ray of Hope"
 [;snakedog; ;nightstalker; ;hybrid;][;violence; ;non-smut; ;rescue; ;slavery; ;implied slave sex; ;gore; ;Fallout;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/9GrszLYN

->Take No Prisoners
+"Take No Prisoners"
 [][]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/BvJJxme6
 #Something seems odd, but "take no prisoners" is chapter XIII of chickenman.

->Bedding the Barioth
+"Bedding the Barioth"
 [;feline;][;comfy; ;Monster Hunter;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/VXa3epge

->/k/anon love bloom
+"/k/anon love bloom"
 [][]X
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/3FBPMgFr
 #a wolfess and an autist from /k/ wearing power armor face off in a best of 3 wrestling showdown, the wolfess has other plans however

->Atom Bomb Baby
+"Atom Bomb Baby"
 [;nightstalker;][;comfy;]~
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Bf1FQafZ
 #in the Mojave wasteland a Vault dweller is sent on a mission by the big MT to pacify and remove a collar from a deluxe snekdog (Nightstalker from fallout NV)

->Warmer than metal
+"Warmer than metal"
 [;robot;][]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/tY79FVHd
 #Scavenger picks through scuttled military starships hoping to find stuff to sell, find robotic anthro instead

->True heroics
+"True heroics"
 [;rodent;][;comfy; ;sex;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/dktCsKae
 #in a quest to rid the world of a Daemon lordess, a Charismatic Librarian is forced front and center to take on the powerful sorceress using his wits

->Valjah thread green
+"Valjah thread green"
 [;fox;][]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/yJzvMbTU